 With only a pair of flip flops, some yarn and a few basic tools, you can make shoes that you're proud to wear.
 In public.
 The Seaside Slip-Ons are modern, summery and have some espadrilles flair thanks to the contrasting sole and "jute"-style stitching around the rubber soles.
 (If you're into the idea of crochet espadrilles sandals, here's a free pattern to make your own!)

 The yarn I suggest for the Seaside crochet shoes with rubber soles is Lion Brand 24/7 Cotton.
-This is one of my favorite yarns to crochet shoes because the fact that it’s mercerized means that it holds its shape really well without much stretching over time.
+This is one of my favorite yarns to crochet shoes because the fact that it's mercerized means that it holds its shape really well without much stretching over time.
 And the slight sheen of this yarn makes any project look pretty pro.
-You can see it below in action in several other free Make & Do Crew crochet patterns.
+You can see in action in several other free Make & Do Crew crochet patterns below.
 (Find all my free crochet patterns using flip flop here!)

-As a bonus in the PDF pattern, I’ve created a printable ruler to guide your hole poking which is really helpful in achieving the pattern gauge.
+As a bonus in the PDF pattern, I've created a printable ruler to guide your hole poking which is really helpful in achieving the pattern gauge.
 Since the spacing of your the holes on your rubber sole is largely what dictates the gauge, having a guide for poking your holes takes a lot of the guesswork out of this project.
-You can purchase the printable, ad-free version of the Seaside Slip-Ons pattern for $2.50 here.
+You can purchase the printable, ad-free version of the Seaside Slip-Ons pattern here.

 And if you've never crocheted shoes with rubber soles before, you might like to check out my Crocheting With Flip Flops FAQs page which probably answers a lot of questions you've got!